PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Introduction

 \section{Introduction}

-In classical planning, world states are described by a truth assignment to a finite set of ground atoms, which can alternatively be seen as an interpretation of a relational vocabulary.
+The aim in classical automated planning is to reach a desirable world state from the current world state by applying a suitable sequence of actions.
+World states are represented as sets of ground atoms that are true in the state.
+The set of all ground atoms of the planning task is defined by a finite set of predicates, each with an associated arity, and the finite set of constants (or objects) of the task.
+Ground atoms that do not occur in the set representation of a state $s$ are false in $s$.

 The predicates are partitioned into \emph{basic} and \emph{derived} predicates.
-The actions may only directly affect the interpretation of the basic predicates, whereas the interpretation of the derived predicates is determined from the interpretation of the basic predicates by means of a logic program, consisting of so-called axioms.
+The actions only directly affect the truth of the basic predicates, whereas the interpretation of the derived predicates is determined from the interpretation of the basic predicates by means of a logic program, consisting of so-called axioms.
 An axiom has the form $\pddlaxiom{P(\vec x)}{\varphi(\vec x)}$ and expresses that the \emph{head} $P(\vec x)$ is true if the \emph{body} $\varphi(\vec x)$ is true.

 Consider as an example a basic predicate $\pedge$ for an edge relation and a derived predicate $\ppath$.
 The axiom